Authentication of documents: 4. Send your document

 Warning:

-- Do not send cash payments to be forwarded on to the embassy, high commission or consulate.
+• Do not include cash payments to be forwarded on to the embassy, high commission or consulate.
+If the foreign mission requires cash payment, please send it to them directly.

-- Failure to follow these instructions will result in your documents being returned to you without being authenticated.
+• Failure to follow these instructions may result in your documents being returned to you without being authenticated.

 The person submitting the request must: